chantaltan/DH110-CHANTALTAN/assignment04/README.md

 After Harry has found the appropriate songs in page length, difficulty level, instrument, and artist, he proceeds to play alongside the audio recordings.
 He sets the tempo to a slower pace using the metronome feature and presses the play button.
 When he consistently messes up during a measure, he tries to record himself to catch how his mistake is being made.
 Since he does not know how to sight-read well, he also uses the keyboard visualizer to visualize where each note is when played.

 <img src="./userjourneymap2.png">

+### Reflection
+From creating personas and user journey maps, I realized the importance of making a fictional yet tangible user persona.
+It helps to consolidate user research insights while accounting for the variations in needs, motivations, and pain points from the target user base.
+As I move forward into designing low-fidelity wireframes, I will consider and empathize with Daniel and Harry’s needs throughout.